thomashirtz/gym-battleship/README.md

 Unfortunately, the pretty print of dataframe in IDE or console will not be as nice as a dataframe displayed in a notebook.

+## Todo

+- Write docstring
+- Create methods to let agents choose the position of the ships

 ## Requirements

 gym